trend206/deepsecurity-kubernetes-plugin/README.md

 Deep Security Kubernetes (kubectl) Plugin
 ====

+Note: This is an example plugin that demonstrates how easy it is to integrate cluster security policy visibility into kubectl
+      with the Deep Security APIs.

 ## Installation
 1. clone repo to your ~/.kube/plugins directory
 2. pip install -r requirements.txt